-PUERTO VALLARTA, Mexico, 6 December — The three‑day preparatory stocktaking meeting of the intergovernmental conference to adopt a Global Compact for concluded here today.
+PUERTO VALLARTA, Mexico, 6 December — The three‑day preparatory stocktaking meeting of the Intergovernmental Conference to adopt a Global Compact for Safe, Orderly and Regular Migration concluded today.

 The meeting, which opened on 4 December, provided a forum for United Nations Member States, civil society and other stakeholders to review and analyse all the data and recommendations gathered during the consultation phase, with a view towards advancing and informing the process for the development of a first‑ever Global Compact for international migration.

 Over 400 delegates from 136 Member States and 16 international non‑governmental organizations and United Nations specialized agencies participated in the three‑day intensive discussion.

 In her closing remarks, Special Representative of the Secretary General for International Migration, Louise Arbour, in her capacity as the Secretary‑General of the Intergovernmental Conference that will adopt the Global Compact at the end of 2018, spoke of the challenges rooted in migration, including changing demographics, stresses in the environment, poverty and conflict.